intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     openssl genrsa -3 -out enclave-key.pem 3072
     ```

 3. Prepare keys for TLS with root permission (test only, need input security password for keys).
+Please also install jdk/openjdk and set the environment path of java path to get keytool.

     ```bash
     sudo ./ppml/scripts/generate-keys.sh
     ```

-    This scrips will generate 5 files in `keys` dir (you can replace them with your own TLS keys).
+    When entering pass phrase or password, you could input the same password by yourself; and these passwords could also be used for the next step of generating password.
+Password should be longer than 6 bits and containing number and letter, and one sample password is "3456abcd".
+These passwords would be used for future remote attestations and to start SGX enclaves more securely.
+And This scripts will generate 5 files in `keys` dir (you can replace them with your own TLS keys).

     ```bash
     keystore.pkcs12